 This task collects information used for the purpose of peer review administration.

 Suggested External Reviewers

 Suggest Canadian and/or foreign reviewers that you feel have the expertise to review your application.
 CIHR reserves the right to make the final selection of external reviewers.
 You should not suggest reviewers in conflict of interest.
-Consult the conflict of interest guidelines on the CIHR website for more information.
+Consult the Conflict of Interest and Confidentiality Policy of the Federal Research Funding Organizations for more information.

 Due to the multidisciplinary nature of the CHRP program, the use of external reviews forms an important part of the CHRP adjudication process.
 Applicants are therefore encouraged to provide as many suggestions for external reviewers as possible.
 If you have not provided a minimum of eight external reviewers at the LOI stage, please provide suggestions.
 If you have provided this information you may still add additional suggestions.

 Provide the names of individuals that you feel cannot provide an objective review of your application.

 Nominate individuals that you feel would be appropriate as reviewers for a particular peer review committee.

 This Funding Opportunity participates in the eApproval process.
 This means that when the applicant submits their application, it will be electronically directed to the Research Institution for review and approval.
 The eApproval process allows Administrators at a Research Institution to review and electronically approve applications for which the applicant has identified their institution as the Institution Paid.
 Once the applications are reviewed and approved by the Research Institution, they will submit the applications electronically to CIHR on behalf of the applicant.
 When completing the application on ResearchNet, detailed instructions on the eApproval process are available in the "Electronic Approval tool for Research Institutions - Applicant's Guide" under the Project Details task.